 What causes Addison disease?

-- Surgery: Surgery done to remove one or both of your adrenal glands may cause Addison disease.
+- Surgery to remove both of your adrenal glands

 What are the signs and symptoms of Addison disease?

 Signs and symptoms may show up slowly over months or years.
 You may have any of the following: